why Johnson & Johnson [JNJ] is a Good Choice for Investors After New Price Target of $188.82

 Morgan Stanley have made an estimate for Johnson & Johnson shares, keeping their opinion on the stock as Equal-Weight, with their previous recommendation back on September 07, 2021.
 While these analysts kept the previous recommendation, Morgan Stanley raised their target price to Overweight.
 The new note on the price target was released on May 28, 2021, representing the official price target for Johnson & Johnson stock.
 Previously, the target price had yet another drop from $163 to $160, while UBS kept a Neutral rating on JNJ stock.
 On April 22, 2020, analysts increased their price target for JNJ shares from 150 to 175.

-Johnson & Johnson [JNJ] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.47.
-With this latest performance, JNJ shares dropped by -0.17% in over the last four-week period, additionally plugging by 0.55% over the last 6 months – not to mention a rise of 12.97% in the past year of trading.
+Johnson & Johnson [JNJ] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.51.
+With this latest performance, JNJ shares gained by 0.85% in over the last four-week period, additionally sinking by -1.41% over the last 6 months – not to mention a rise of 18.73% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Johnson & Johnson [JNJ] shares currently have an operating margin of +24.79 and a Gross Margin at +66.09.
 Johnson & Johnson’s Net Margin is presently recorded at +17.82.